League Rules

 5.4.
 Appeals

-If a driver feels that a penalty or other adjudication has been made in error, it is the drivers responsibility to file an appeal with the Series Administrator / Race Steward within 24 hours of the penalty being posted on the message board.
+If a driver feels that a penalty or other adjudication has been made in error, it is the drivers responsibility to file an appeal with the Admin within 24 hours of the penalty being posted on Discord.
 Appeals must be submitted via email and clearly explain the reason for filing the appeal.
-The appeal submission will then be reviewed by the entire replay committee.
-The original reviewer does not participate in the appeal process.
+The appeal submission will then be reexamined by the Review Committee.
 The decision of the committee is final.

 5.5.
 Official Results and Standings

-The race results and standings will usually not be available on the web site until 3-4 days after the race.
-This timeframe allows parties time to resolve any grievances and appeals before the official standings and results are finalized and posted.
+The unofficial race results and standings will usually be available on the web site by Saturday of race week.
+It may take several days to make results final.
+This timeframe allows parties time to resolve any protests / grievances and appeals before the official standings and results are finalized and posted.

 6. WSRL Awards